Rick Wakeman: Early life

-Between the ages of seven and eighteen, Wakeman had classically-trained piano and theory lessons with Dorothy Symes in Harrow, paid for by his father, who spent almost half of his income on tuition.
-Wakeman passed each grade with a distinction, and Symes recalled him to be an "enjoyable pupil to teach, full of fun and with a good sense of humour", but lacked discipline to practice scales.
-She noted his fondness to adapt arrangements and play a piece in his own style, revealing his natural gift at composition.
-His first performances to an audience were recitals that Symes put on for the parents of all her current pupils.
-He performed his first two recitals, "Buy a Broom" and "See a Monkey on a Stick", on stage in later life.
-His showmanship also developed early, when at age ten, he played Conway's honky-tonk piano hit "Side Saddle" instead of his intended rehearsed piece, a Clementi piano sonatina, at his annual school talent show.
-In the same year Symes entered Wakeman in the Southall Music Festival, which he won for his category.
-He went on to win many others on the competition circuit in the south and west London area over the next several years; biographer Dan Wooding reported over 100 certificates and 20 medals and cups.
+Between the ages of seven and eighteen, Wakeman took classical piano and theory lessons with Dorothy Symes in Harrow.
+His father spent nearly half of his income on the tuition.
+Wakeman passed each grade with distinction; Symes recalled him as "an enjoyable pupil to teach, full of fun and with a good sense of humour", though he often lacked the discipline to practise his scales and preferred adapting arrangements into his own style, revealing an early gift for composition.
+His first public performances were recitals organised by Symes for her pupils' parents, pieces he would fondly remember performing on stage decades later included "Buy a Broom" and "See a Monkey on a Stick".
+His natural showmanship also emerged early, when, at age ten, he played Conway's honky-tonk hit "Side Saddle" instead of his scheduled Clementi piano sonatina at the annual school talent show.
+That same year, Symes entered him into the Southall Music Festival, which he won in his category.
+Over the following years, he accumulated numerous awards on the London competition circuit; biographer Dan Wooding noted he earned over 100 certificates and 20 medals and cups.

-Wakeman described himself as "a horror" at Drayton Manor school, "I worked hard in the first year then eased up."
-He passed music, art, maths and English at O Level, and chose to study music, art, and British constitution at A-level.
-He failed the latter.
-He played in the school football team.
+Wakeman described himself as "a horror" at Drayton Manor, noting that he worked hard in his first year before easing up.
+He passed O Level examinations in music, art, maths and English, and went on to study music, art, and British constitution at A-level, failing the latter.
+Jazz pianist Mike Westbrook served as his A-level art teacher, and Wakeman also played football for the school team.